Airplane with Canadians leaving China amid the corona virus outbreak landing on CFB Trenton - Go Tech Daily

 Foreign Minister Francois-Philippe Champagne said there was a “small number of no-shows” at the airport in China because some people had changed their mind about departure.

-A group of about 50 Canadian passengers who wanted to leave Wuhan were allowed on a flight from the US government.
-Those passengers arrived in Vancouver early on Friday, according to CBC’s Gian-Paolo Mendoza.
+A group of 39 Canadian passengers who wanted to leave Wuhan were allowed on a flight from the US government.
+Those passengers arrived in Vancouver early on Friday.

 No one has left the plane yet.
 An ambulance took place just outside the doors of the Kalitta Air 747; medical staff watched the aisle go up and down. @yvrairport pic.twitter.com/1VCnJyoC9J